How To Season Cast Iron Cookware

 3. Remove vegetables and let the pan cool before repeating Step 1.

-4. Follow this process 2 – 3 times.
+4. Repeat Steps One to Three, 2 – 3 times.

 5. After the last wash, dry inside and out with a tea towel and put on a low heat on the stove for 5 minutes to completely dry.